-Division 48 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services
+Portland Public Schools Public Contracting Rules Division 48 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services

-- (B) "Unreasonable additional cost or delay" means that the cost of conducting a new procurement and/or awarding a new contract is likely to exceed the cost of a contract amendment and/or that the delay caused by conducting a new procurement would cause a break in service, require repetition of earlier work, or cause a delay in completion of the contract that would be detrimental to the District program or service benefiting from the contract. - (b) The Superintendent determines that the amendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contract.
-(Examples include a solicitation and contract that provides for renewal or extension for subsequent terms or that specifically allows for alternates or additional work.) - (c) The Amendment is presented to the School Board as part of the Board's business consent agenda and the Board approves the Amendment based upon the circumstances of the particular contract.
-The Superintendent shall set forth the justification for the Amendment in a supplementary staff report enclosed with the Board's consent agenda. - (5) Amendments that would cause a Contract to exceed the Superintendent's authority.
+- (B)-"Unreasonable additional cost or delay" means that the cost of conducting a newprocurement and/or awarding a new contract is likely to exceed the cost of a contractamendment and/or that the delay caused by conducting a new procurement would cause a break in service, require repetition of earlier work, or cause a delay in completion of thecontract that would be detrimental to the District program or service benefiting from the contract. - (B) (b) The Superintendent determines that the amendmentAmendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contractContract, and the School Board previously approved the entire scope and/or maximum renewal terms.
+(Examples include a solicitation and contract that provides for renewal or extension for subsequent terms or a contract that specifically allows for alternates or additional work.) - (b) Contracts subject to the reporting requirement under this Rule shall be reported to the School Board a second time if subsequent Amendments or Change Orders increase the total Contract Price to greater than one hundred and fifty percent (150%) of the original Contract Price. - (c) The Amendment is presented to the School Board as part of the Board's business consent agendaand the Board approves the Amendment based upon the circumstances of the particular contract.
+The Superintendent shall set forth the justification for the Amendment in a supplementary staffreport enclosed with the Board's consent agenda.
+Contracts subject to the reporting requirement under this Rule shall be reported to the Board at the next regular business meeting of the Board following approval of the amendment or change triggering the reporting requirement.
+The report shall include an explanation of the basis for the amendment or change order.

+(5) Amendments that would cause a Contract to exceed the Superintendent's authority.
 An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS-45-0200 must be approved by the School Board except as provided in PPS-45-0200(7)(b).